Multimodal Image Synthesis and Editing: The Generative AI Era: Introduction

-Currently, a CNN architecture is still widely adopted in GANs, which hinders GANs from handling multimodal data in a unified manner.
-With the prevalence of Transformer model \cite{vaswani2017attention} which naturally allows cross-modal input, impressive improvements have been achieved in different modality, such as language models \cite{radford2019language}, image generative pre-training \cite{chen2020generative}, and audio generation \cite{dhariwal2020jukebox}.
-These recent advances fueled by Transformer suggest a possible route for auto-regressive Transformer \cite{radford2019language} in multimodal image synthesis and editing by accommodating the long-range dependency of sequences.
-Specifically, leveraging discrete VAE \cite{rolfe2016discrete} to learn discrete compressed and discrete image representation, DALL-E \cite{Ramesh2021dalle} demonstrates that training a large-scale auto-regressive Transformer on numerous image-text pairs can produce a high-fidelity generative model with controllable results through text prompts.
-By introducing a VQGAN with perceptual loss \cite{johnson2016perceptual,zhang2018unreasonable} to learn compressed yet rich image representation, Taming Transformer \cite{esser2020taming} demonstrates the effectiveness of combining the expressivity of auto-regressive Transformers and the inductive bias of CNNs in high-resolution image synthesis.
-As auto-regressive models suffer from the well-known exposure bias, ImageBART \cite{esser2021imagebart} proposes to tackle it by learning to invert a multinomial diffusion process with the introduction of contextual information.
-Powered by a 3D Transformer encoder-decoder framework and a 3D Nearby Attention (3DNA) mechanism, the recent work NUWA \cite{wu2021nuwa} allows to generate or manipulate visual data (i.e., images and videos) with a unified multimodal pre-trained model.
+Currently, a CNN architecture is still widely adopted in GANs and diffusion models, which hinders them from supporting diverse multimodal input in a unified manner.
+On the other hand, with the prevalence of Transformer model \cite{vaswani2017attention} which naturally allows various multimodal input, impressive improvements have been made in the generation of different modality data, such as language \cite{radford2019language}, image \cite{chen2020generative}, and audio \cite{dhariwal2020jukebox}.
+These recent advances fueled by Transformer suggest a possible route for autoregressive models \cite{gregor2014deep} in MISE by accommodating the long-range dependency of sequences.
+Notably, both multimodal guidance and images can be represented in a common form of discrete tokens.
+For instance, texts can be naturally denoted by token sequence; audio and visual guidance including images can be represented as token sequences \cite{oord2017neural}.
+With such unified discrete representation, the correlation between multimodal guidance and images can be well accommodated via Transformer-based autoregressive models which have pushed the boundary of MISE significantly \cite{ramesh2021dalle,esser2020taming,wu2021nuwa}.

-Recently, diffusion models have emerged as a popular line of likelihood-based generative models which possess several desirable properties like stationary training objective and easy scalability.
-Specifically, Dhariwal \etal \cite{dhariwal2021diffusion} show that diffusion models \cite{ho2020denoising,song2019generative} can achieve superior image synthesis quality compared with the current state-of-the-art generative models like GANs.
-With pre-trained diffusion models, Kim \etal \cite{kim2021diffusionclip} introduce a novel DiffusionCLIP model that performs text-driven image manipulation by inverting the diffusion models.
-Building on the power of diffusion models in high-fidelity image synthesis, the text-to-image generation are advanced significantly by the recent effort of DALL-E 2 \cite{ramesh2022hierarchical} and Imagen \cite{saharia2022photorealistic}.